-It's a forgotten fixture that provides a quiet aesthetic in your kitchen.
-It's also where the hardest stains tend to end up.
-The backsplash gets the bulk of splatters and sprays from the myriad dishes prepared in the kitchen.
+It's a forgotten fixture that provides a quiet aesthetic in your kitchen, and it's also where the hardest stains tend to end up.
+The backsplash gets the bulk of greasy splatters and sprays from the myriad dishes prepared in the kitchen.
 You may also end up with greasy grout on your countertops and floors.
 Cleaning kitchen tiles of grease and getting the stains out of the surrounding grout doesn't take long if you use the right cleaners and pair them with the best techniques.

 Cleaning Kitchen Tiles of Grease

 Whether you plan to use a homemade cleaner or a commercial cleaner, wearing a pair of gloves is ideal for getting into the nooks and crannies of tile and grout in the kitchen.
 The bits of food and cleaners can get under fingernails and irritate skin as you scrub away.

 You'll also want to have at the ready a toothbrush for stubborn stains in tiny grout grooves, a soft-sided scrubber sponge for ceramic and glass tile and a nylon scrubbing brush for getting at clumps of batter, sauce or marinades that have clung to the countertop or backsplash.
 Have a stack of clean towels on hand for wiping up extra liquid and buffing away the residue from soaps and detergents to make the workspace shine.

 There are many degreaser cleaners on the market, and many smell like orange or lemon.
 The citrus action in the commercial detergents is what makes it a hardworking cleaner.
 You can make it at home with fresh lemons, baking soda and vinegar.
 The lemon juice removes tough stains because of its citric acid content; the baking soda is a mild abrasive; and vinegar dissolves grease.

 This recipe for a homemade tile degreaser is found on the Kitchn website: